cfsworkload/smart-home-monitor/README.md

   [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://hub.jazz.net/git/cfsworkload/insuranceIOT-build)

-2. Once you fill in the necessary fields, click **DEPLOY** to start the deployment of the Watson Conversation app and static services used.
+2. Once you fill in the necessary fields, click **DEPLOY** to start the deployment of the Smart Home Monitor app and static services used.

 ## Monitor deployment